Fios-Quest/advanced-rust-in-easy-steps/src/patterns/typestate.md

 We can conceptually understand that a PR has a state, but this then adds complexity to our logic when we want to change that state if there are rules around how it can change.

-If instead we understand a PRs as being in different states, this can reduces the logical complexity.
+If instead we understand a PRs as being in different states, this can reduce the logical complexity.

 ```rust